Author: Pratt, Samuel Jackson

 pseudonym Courtney Melmoth

 There is some mystery about many of the names associated with Pratt.
 He was born in St. Ives, son of a prosperous brewer who served as county sheriff but whose first name is not recorded and his wife, identified as a niece of Sir Thomas Drury but whose own name is not known.
-He had some schooling and was ordained as a clergyman but about 1772 he eloped with a young woman from a boarding school whose first name was Charlotte and whose surname might have been Melmoth, since they used Courtney and Charlotte Melmoth as their stage names after he left the church and began a career as an actor.
+He had some schooling and was ordained as a deacon in the established church in 1771 but in about 1772 he eloped with a young woman from a boarding school whose first name was Charlotte and whose surname might have been Melmoth, since they used Courtney and Charlotte Melmoth as their stage names after he left the church and began a career as an actor.
 She was more successful than he but at some point after 1781 when they performed together for the last time, they separated amicably--she to tour in the provinces and later in America, where she died in 1823, and he to focus increasingly on authorship.
 He was a versatile and prolific writer: he published travel books, novels, criticism, essays, drama, and poetry.
 An unusual theme in many of these works is his concern for the welfare of animals, expressed most influentially in the narrative Liberal Opinions (1775-7) and the poem Sympathy (1788).
 He was based mainly in London but died at his home in Birmingham as a consequence of injuries suffered in a fall from his horse.
-One final mystery is that in a will of 1806 he refers to a "late wife, Mrs. Pratt," but "Mrs. Melmoth" was alive and well and nothing more is known about a possibly regular marriage to someone else.
+One final mystery is that in his highly complex will of 1806 he refers to a "late wife" but "Mrs. Melmoth" was alive and well at that date.
 (ODNB 6 Jul.
-2020; Philip K. Highfill et al., eds., A Biographical Dictionary of Actors . . . in London, 1660-1800 [1984])
+2020; Highfill; ancestry.co.uk 6 Jul.
+2020)

 Other Names: